Tiendil/tiendil-org-content/content/posts/2024-025-notes-on-backend-metrics-in-2024/en.md

 ---
-title = "Notes on backend metrics in 2024" tags = ["practice", "development", "backend", "feeds-fun"] published_at = "2024-10-28T12:00:00+00:00"
+title = "Notes on backend metrics in 2024" tags = ["practice", "development", "backend", "feeds-fun", "interesting"] published_at = "2024-10-28T12:00:00+00:00"
 seo_description = "Some notes on collecting metrics on the backend in 2024." seo_image = "./feeds-fun-metrics-schema.png"